 - Created national guidelines for behavioral health treatment now in use throughout the country

 - Recognized as an expert in male psychological concerns by Psychology Today

-- Acknowledged as one of the experts in the country on LGB issues
+- Acknowledged as one of the experts in the country on LGBTQ issues

 - Created the first graduate course in the country focused on cross-cultural counseling for trauma